-- It is recommended that you arrive 30 minutes prior to your tour time.
+- It is recommended that you arrive 30 minutes before your tour time.
 Plan to be at the studio for about 3 hours.

 - The tour itself takes about 2 hours and ends in Sound Stage 48 where there is at least an additional half hour worth of things to take you along the path from Script to Screen, longer if you read it all.

 - Many shows are filmed before a live studio audience.
-Getting tickets takes a bit of advanced planning, best site is: tvtickets.com.
+Getting tickets takes a bit of advanced planning, the best site is tvtickets.com.